tuankhoin/tap-water-distribution/README.md

 ## What I do in this project

 ### Tap Distribution System Design
 To ultilize the cost and efficiency of the system, I have set priorities for the system structure, in the order of most priortized.
-After testing methods and research, the fianl priority list is set, strating from the most priortized:
+After testing methods and research, the final priority list is set, strating from the most priortized:
 * Sunlight avoidance: to prevent the corrosion from sunlight UV.
 * Runs with building structure: to prevent physical collisions that may occur.
 * Length minimization: to make the cost as efficient as possible.